 Afterward, I begged my father to tell me his old shooting stories: how he never picked up a gun until he was conscripted for national service, during which he became the top sharpshooter in his platoon; how he was recruited for the national team at twenty-three; how he won a Southeast Asian Games bronze medal in skeet (it now sits in a box in our basement).
 But even if my father wanted his youngest daughter to follow in his footsteps, he couldn’t have legally taught me to shoot.
 Singapore has some of the strictest gun laws in the world, as well as the lowest rate of deaths by firearms.
 In 2017, the US had 4.43 violent gun deaths per 100,000 people.
 Singapore had 0.02.
-In the US, more than 260,000 people have been murdered by a firearm since the beginning of this century.
+In the US, more than 260,000 people have been murdered with a firearm since the beginning of this century.
 In Singapore, the number is two.

 Singapore's notoriously tough gun laws emerged in response to ruthless street crime in the 60s and 70s, shortly after Singapore became an independent nation.
-Notable criminal organizations included a gun-smuggling syndicate led by a pair of brothers; the secret society Salakau, known for fighting brutal turf wars; and the “swimming trunk gang,” which rose to infamy for wearing only swimming trunks during the 500-odd armed robberies and thefts they carried out.
+Notable criminal organizations included a gun-smuggling syndicate led by a pair of brothers; the secret society Salakau, known for fighting brutal turf wars; and the “swimming trunk gang,” which rose to infamy for wearing only swimming trunks during the many armed robberies and thefts they carried out.

 In 1972, a notorious gunman known as Lim Ban Lim was finally shot dead after years on the run, ushering in a period of gun law reform.
 Lim had murdered a police corporal in what was described by the state coroner as a “Hollywood-style shooting.”
 Even then, the world used American cinema as a byword for deadly gunfighting.
-But unlike America, Singapore instituted gun control; The 1973 Arms Offences Act ended all aspirations for private gun ownership.
+But unlike America, Singapore instituted gun control; the 1973 Arms Offences Act ended all aspirations for private gun ownership.
 It criminalized the possession of guns without a license and imposed the mandatory death penalty for any crime committed while using firearms, even an attempted robbery in which no one is injured.
 Arms trafficking is a capital offence as well.
 Only people with a license—primarily national sport shooters like my dad—or the military and police can obtain a firearm.

 In 1975, Sha Bakar Dawood became the first person executed under these laws for shooting and wounding three people at a brothel close to Singapore’s redlight district, Geylang.
 To date, there have been nine recorded cases of people executed in Singapore for firearms-related crimes, although I could not find statistics from before 1991 or between 2000 and 2006.
 The Singapore government is notoriously tight-lipped about cases involving the death penalty, and the only official data about yearly executions is published in the Singapore Prison Service Annual Reports, which are not available online from before 2008.
 As someone who staunchly opposes the death penalty, I am doubtful that a mandatory death sentence on firearms-related offences is necessary to prevent gun violence.
 That said, I also am also aware that because of these laws, I could spend my teenage years hanging out in rowdy clubs and alleyway bars until 2am without fear for my safety.
 I never had to learn to take shelter and hide during the sort of active shooter drills that have become commonplace in American public schools.
-When I left for college, several of my friends wrote me with advice on how to survive in America.
+When I left for college, several of my friends wrote to me with advice on how to survive in America.
 Common to all of the letters, cards, and notes I received was the refrain: don’t get shot.
 If I had to choose between the tyranny of law and the tyranny of lawlessness, I would be hesitant to choose the latter.